Switchback Experiments under Geometric Mixing: Additional Details on the Filtered Average Treatment Effect

 in estimating $\tau^{(l,b)}_\FATE$. \end{coro}

-Given side by side, these two results present a comprehensive characterization of the role of burn-in periods in regular Bernoulli switchbacks as specified in Definition \ref{defi:switchback}.
+These two corollaries make precise how burn-in periods trade off against block length in shaping the error properties of regular Bernoulli switchbacks.
 If we insist on targeting $\tau_{\GATE}$, then carryover bias matters, but we cannot use burn-ins to ameliorate the situation.
 The problem is, essentially, that the burn-in bias from using a non-trivial $b$ grows faster than the carryover bias decays, thus making the choice of $b = 0$ rate optimal.
 The solution for estimating $\tau_{\GATE}$ using regular Bernoulli switchbacks is then to use a very long block length of $T^{1/3}$, resulting in an $\mathcal{O}(T^{-1/3})$ rate of convergence in root-mean squared error.

 On the other hand, if we are willing to consider \smash{$\tau_{\FATE}^{(l, b)}$} as our target estimand, the situation becomes much better.
 This choice of estimand eliminates burn-in bias, and we can then make aggressive use of burn-in periods to achieve a substantially better rate of convergence.
 In Corollary \ref{coro:mse_filtered}, we are able to reach the strong benchmark rate of $\mathcal{O}(\sqrt{\log(T)/T})$ using shorter blocks (of length $\log(T)$).
 Recall that the best rate of convergence we could have hoped for in the absence of carryovers is $\mathcal{O}(T^{-1/2})$; and so we are paying a relatively small penalty for the existence of carryovers here.